kurapica/IGAS/PLoop/README.md

 		-- Output : Third is not an enumeration value of EnumType. print(EnumType.Third)

-* For Struct : re-define struct would clear all settings.
+* For Struct : redefine struct would clear all settings.

 		struct "Position"
 			x = System.Number